rafalp/Misago/README.md

 * Post accurate read tracker that lets your users spot threads with new posts as well as let moderators spot unapproved replies and non-moderators spot approved posts.
 * Private threads feature allowing users to create threads visible only to them and those they've invited.
 * Python-based profile fields framework letting site owners to define custom fields for users to fill in complete with powerful customization options for custom requirements, display or validation logic.
-* Rich polls system, allowing polls with public and private voters, single and multiple choices as well as ones that allow vote change or limit voting tp limited period of time.
+* Rich polls system, allowing polls with public and private voters, single and multiple choices as well as ones that allow vote change or limit voting to a limited period of time.
 * Post attachments complete thumbnailing and gif's animation removal.
 * Mark post in question thread as best answer, bringing basic Q&A functionality.
 * Posts edits log allowing you to see how user messages used to look in past as well as revert function protecting you from malignant users emptying their posts contents.